eschen42/log4cmd/README.md

 ### Customization

+Customizations will hopefully be straightforward.
+(For a more advanced approach that may be easier to maintain, see [#alternative-configuration-technique---tail-patching](Alternative Configuration Technique - "tail patching") below.)
 - If you want to customize the registry key used to locate where log files will be written, or to customize that location, copy `log4cmd_regkey_example.cmd` to `log4cmd_regkey.cmd` and make the desired changes there.
 - If you want to configure the logging behavior itself, copy `log4vbs_config_example.vbs` to `log4vbs_config.vbs` and make the desired changes there:
   - You can modify `strLog4cmdKey` to match any change made to the location in `log4cmd_regkey.cmd`.